Towards a theory of how the structure of language is acquired by deep neural networks: Introduction

 \section{Introduction}

 Two central foci of linguistics are the language structure and how humans acquire it.
 Formal language theory, for instance, describes languages with hierarchical generative models of grammar, classified in different levels of complexity~\cite{chomsky2014aspects,jager2012formal}.
-In this context, the `poverty of the stimulus' argument~\cite{berwick2011poverty}---stating that the data acquired by children is not sufficient to understand a language's grammar---led to the hypothesis that linguistic faculties are, to a large extent, innate.
-By contrast, approaches based on statistical learning~\cite{ellis2002frequency, saffran2018infant} posit that the statistics of the input data can be used to deduce the structure of a language.
+In this context, the `poverty of the stimulus' argument~\cite{berwick2011poverty}---stating that the data children receive is insufficient to uniquely determine the grammatical structure of their language---led to the hypothesis that linguistic faculties are largely innate.
+By contrast, statistical learning theory~\cite{ellis2002frequency, saffran2018infant} posits that the statistics of the input data can be used to deduce the language structure.
 This assumption is supported by empirical evidence concerning a broad range of tasks, including word segmentation~\cite{saffran1996statistical} and reconstruction of the hierarchical phrase structure~\cite{saffran2001use}.

 Large Language Models (LLMs) offer an interesting perspective on the subject.
 For instance, the success of LLMs trained for next-token prediction~\cite{devlin2019bert, radford2018improving} establishes that a language can be acquired from examples alone---albeit with a training set much larger than what humans are exposed to.
 Furthermore, empirical studies of LLMs' representations showed that they learn a hierarchy of contextual information, including notions of linguistics such as word classes and syntactic structure~\cite{peters2018dissecting, tenney2019bert, manning2020emergent}.
 Recent studies have begun revealing the inner workings of LLMs by using synthetic data generated via context-free grammars~\cite{allen2023physics, zhao2023transformers}, determining, in particular, the algorithm that these models follow when predicting the next token.
 However, there is no consensus on the mechanisms behind language {\it acquisition} by LLMs~\cite{arora2023theory, douglas2023large}.
 As a result, empirical phenomena such as the \emph{scaling} of the test loss with dataset size and number of parameters~\cite{kaplan2020scaling} and the \emph{emergence} of specific skills at certain scales~\cite{ganguli2022predictability,schaeffer2024emergent} remain unexplained.
 In this work, we use hierarchical generative models of data to describe how the structure of a language is learnt as the training set grows.